 The FRAM is a tool to describe or represent how an activity usually is carried out.
-The activity is described in terms of the functions necessary for carrying it out, the potential couplings among the functions, and the typical variability.
-A FRAM model can be used to understand how the variability and adjustments of one function can affect other functions and thereby the activity as a whole.
-Functions can mutually dampen each other (absorb variability), so that a situation is stabilised.
-Functions can also mutually reinforce each other (amplify variability) so that a situation becomes unstable and leads to unexpected and often unwanted results.
-The description of the potential couplings can be used to understand emergent outcomes and also how the building up of these can be monitored and managed.
+The activity is described in terms of the functions necessary for carrying it out, the potential coupling between the functions, and the typical variability.
+A FRAM model can be used to understand how the variability and adjustments can affect other functions and thereby the activity as a whole.
+Functions can mutually dampen each other (absorb variability), so that the situation can become stabilised.
+Functions can also mutually reinforce each other (amplify variability) so that the situation becomes unstable and leads to unexpected and usually also unwanted results.
+The description of the potential couplings can be used to understand emergent outcomes and also how such developments can be monitored and managed.